BRING YOUR OWN DEVICE (BYOD)

 During the week, students are required to wear the classroom uniform whilst going on town runs and look presentable.

-RESIDENTIAL AND DAY STUDENT REQUIRMENTS
+RESIDENTIAL AND DAY STUDENT REQUIREMENTS

 Both Boarding and Day students have different requirements and expectations whilst attending the College.
 Please click on the relevant requirements